What are tongue and lip ties?

 Healing can happen very fast for these little ones!
 Follow-up care is important to see how healing is progressing and to help answer any questions that occurred after the procedure as well as helping with any of the stretches that need to be done to prevent reattachment of the healing site.

 The minimum follow up care is as follows:

 - Day after phone call or text with Dr. Bethany

-Our goal of these frequent follow ups is to make sure you’re comfortable and that the baby’s new tongue freedom is going to where it needs to go!
+Our goal for these frequent follow-ups is to make sure you’re comfortable and that the baby’s new tongue freedom is going to where it needs to go!
 Subsequent follow-ups will be dependent on what is observed as each baby heals differently.
-With these follow ups, we also want to assess and see if any additional care is needed to help you or your baby.
-Dr. Bethany truly wants to see that you're given the support you need during this postpartum time as well.
-You will receive her cell number to contact her if you have any questions for 2 weeks from the procedure date as she wants to make sure you are comfortable and empowered with what needs to be done for you and your baby.
+With these follow-ups, we also want to assess and see if any additional care is needed to help you or your baby.
+Dr. Bethany truly wants to see that you are given the support you need during this postpartum time as well.
+You will receive her cell number to contact her if you have any questions for 2 weeks following the procedure date, as she wants to make sure you are comfortable and empowered with what needs to be done for you and your baby.